 Counsel each couple on an individual basis instead of trying a one-size-fits-all approach.
 All cohabiting couples have unique situations they are facing.

-1. Willful couples care little about what pastors say because they have a low view of Scripture and the authority of the church.
+Couple living together who care little about what pastors say because they have a low view of Scripture and the authority of the church.
 They usually claim to be Christians and will tell us their Christian parents and friends are fine with their lifestyle.
 They often ask to be shown a verse that says they can’t live together.
 They need to be taught about God’s design for marriage in Scripture.

-2. Stuck couples know it is sinful and wrong to be living together, but feel trapped and ashamed.
+Couples who know it is sinful and wrong to be living together, but feel trapped and ashamed.
 Most of these couples want to make changes, but need support, encouragement and a plan to act upon.

-3. Unaware couples have never heard the biblical view and once they do, they want to change.
+These are couples who have never heard the biblical view and once they do, they want to change.
 They are soft to Scripture and want to be led.
 They are quite often either not yet Christians or very young in the faith.
-Often, they are in difficult living situations in which separation won't be helpful or practical (for example, they own a house together, are raising kids together, or are new to the city with no family or friends).
+Often, they are in difficult living situations in which separation won’t be helpful or practical (for example, they own a house together, are raising kids together, or are new to the city with no family or friends).
 They need prayerful help crafting a plan, ongoing counseling and care from the church.